MileHacker Logo

 Fresh Produce

 Wash fruits and vegetables you peel yourself.
-Avoid pre-cut fruits or salads from street vendors if unsure of preparation.
+Avoid pre-cut fruits or salads from food stalls on the street if unsure of preparation.

 Natural Disaster Risks